What Is a Trade School? Vocational School Guide 2026

 What jobs can you train for at a trade school

-Programs cover many skilled careers including electrical technology, HVAC, welding, automotive service, medical assisting, and others.
+Programs cover many skilled careers including electrical technology, HVAC, welding, automotive service, plumbing, CNC machining, and medical assisting.

 Do trade schools offer online programs